-Scholarship level is expressed in terms of a grade point average (GPA) calculated by dividing the total quality points earned by the GPA credits.
+The grade point average (GPA) is the standard measure of student academic achievement.
+It is calculated by dividing the total quality points earned by the GPA credits.
 Semester and cumulative averages are recorded on the permanent academic record and on semester grade reports.
 Averages are used to determine honors, academic probation and suspension, renewal of academic scholarships, and eligibility for certificates and degrees.